darrpama/DO6_CICD-2/README.md

 ## Chapter III

-As a result of the work you must save two dumps of the virtual machine images described below.
+As a result of the work you must save two dumps of the virtual machine images described below. \
+**p.s.
+Do not upload dumps to git under any circumstances!**

 ### Part 1.
 Setting up the **gitlab-runner**